emarsden/pg-el/README.md

     (pg-connect dbname user [password host port]) -> connection

 Connect to the database `DBNAME` on `HOST` (defaults to localhost) at `PORT` (defaults to 5432) via TCP/IP and authenticate as `USER` with `PASSWORD`.
 This library currently supports SCRAM-SHA-256 authentication (the default method from PostgreSQL version 14 onwards), MD5 authentication and cleartext password authentication.
-Connecting over TLS is not supported, due to apparent limitations in the TLS negotiation support provided by the Emacs routines from GnuTLS.
 This function also sets the output date type to 'ISO', and initializes our type parser tables.

     (pg-exec connection &rest sql) -> pgresult